-All of this is to say that microphones are inherently designed to be input devices but their signals need to first be converted to digital data in order to truly become input devices to computer systems.
+All of this is to say that microphones are inherently designed to be input devices.
+Still, their signals need to first be converted to digital data to truly become input devices to computer systems.

 For more information on connecting microphones to computers, check out my article How To Connect A Microphone To A Computer.

 The Input And Output Of A Standalone Microphone